kuusminustwo/pankan-info/PRIVACY_POLICY.md

 Hi there!
 This is the Privacy Policy for PanKan, our Japanese learning app for Mongolian speakers, created by Khuslen Ganbold ("we," "us," or "our").
 We want to be clear about how we handle your information.

 By using PanKan, you agree to this policy.
-If you have questions, email us at huslenganbold42@gmail.com.
+If you have questions, email us at support@pankan.app.

 ## What Information We Collect